 - French “Watchdog” group UFC-Que Choisir found 52 per cent of doctors automatically prescribed antibiotics for medical cases that did not merit them.
 January 2011 Report.

 - Doctors are over-prescribing antibiotics for common sinus infections and related conditions, possibly in the false belief they may help in cases where symptoms are protracted, researchers reported recently.
 Bacteria can cause sinus infections, but viruses are a more likely culprit.
 “This is why antibiotics seldom work on sinus infections,” reported researchers in the prestigious medical journal Lancet.
 Yet doctors still dole out the drugs more than they should.
 In the United States, for instance, 80 percent of sinus patients are prescribed an antibiotic while the proportion ranges from 72 percent to 92 percent in Europe.
 Analysis of nine previous studies described a false belief that antibiotics may help if symptoms are long-lasting.
 “What we can show is that the length of symptoms reported by the patient does not reliably distinguish between viral and bacterial infection.
 Antibiotics are not justified even if a patient reports symptoms for longer than 7-10 days,” the researchers said.

 Overuse of antibiotics is a huge problem because it destroys gut function.
 To understand why Gut function is so critical to good health, you have to realize that 80% of your entire immune system is found in your gut.
-Go back and re-read my short series on Gut Function.
+Go back and re-read my articles on GUT HEALTH.